psparry/github-demo/README.md

 # github-demo
-A simple repository to show workflow
+A very simple repository to show workflow